ahmeterdem1/Vector_cpp/README.md

 class handles all the tedious operations like resizing, etc.

 Resizing will be redone in the near future.
 Max size update will be 64 places.

+complex class is being included.
+Function definitions of the complex class are designed to use minimal RAM instead of the fastest option.
+Since there are 2 number in each complex number, speed won't make a big difference.

+My pathetic trial of Infinity and Undefined is also included.

+Vector and Matrix classes are further expanded to include more methods, primarily comparison overloads.